-This is an unbelievably remarkably written book, it is such a cliché for us reviewers but it genuinely grips you from the start, it takes hold of you and completely draws you in.
-I connected with every single character in this, Karen is exactly like the mother I’d like to be and Sophie is the daughter I know I was (and no, I’m not looking forward to my own 2 girls turning into stroppy, secretive, drunk teenagers!).
-Sophie is so torn, between her loyalty to her friends, her own self preservation and her mothers’ suffering and all those feelings jump out of the pages and make you love this lost little girl.
+This is a remarkably written book, it is such a cliché for us reviewers but it genuinely grips you from the start, it takes hold of you and completely draws you in.
+I connected with every single character in this, Karen is exactly like the mother I’d like to be and Sophie is the daughter I know I was (and no, I’m not looking forward to my own two girls turning into stroppy, secretive, drunk teenagers!).
+Sophie is so torn between her loyalty to her friends, her own self preservation, and her mothers’ suffering and all those feelings jump out of the pages and make you love this lost little girl.

 This is a psychological crime thriller in every sense of the words, but one thing that really stood out for me was that there is a clear police involvement, but it’s not the focus.
-It was a really refreshing change to have the police playing the parts of “additional” characters for a change, the focus being completely on Sophie and Karen and their friends.
+It was a really refreshing change to have the police playing the parts of “additional” characters for a change, the focus being primarily on Sophie, Karen, and their friends.
 That’s not to say the police weren’t important or didn’t play a part, far from it, they were just as terrifically written as everyone else.

 The story is told in chapters depicting a different characters situation at the same time as another’s, I really loved that Carrington kept us in the loop with what everyone was up to at the same time (yes I know that doesn’t make sense but it will WHEN you read it! – it’s not always easy to explain things on paper [screen] you know!)